What Do Seventh-day Adventists Eat?

 What about Meat?

-While some SDA Members do eat clean meats including chicken, turkey, beef, fish, venison, lamb, and goat among others, this is not promoted as the ideal diet.
+While some SDA members do eat clean meats including chicken, turkey, beef, fish, venison, lamb, and goat among others, this is not promoted as the ideal diet.
 Avoiding all animal products is what is advocated.
 Unclean meats are not consumed by Seventh-day Adventists as members follow the health laws in Leviticus and Deuteronomy.
 The Adventist church as an organization, however, promotes a whole plant-based diet for optimal health or a vegetarian diet where this is not possible.

 Do Adventists consume alcohol?